chaoss/grimoirelab-tutorial/sortinghat/basic-use.md

 * `domains_organizations`: email domains for organizations, used to infer affiliation relationships.
 * `matching_blacklist`: identities that should not be merged with others

+The `organizations`, `enrollments` and `domain_organziations` tables are empty, because for now, no information about organizations, nor relationship between persons and organizations, has been established.
+They will be filled when we later take care of that.
+By the way, this is the reason why in the dashboard up to know all persons appear as affiliated to `Unknown`, which is the label `p2o.py` uses for the organziation when no organization is found for a unique identifier.

 Now, let's visit the most important of those, exploring the data we have for them in our database.

 ### The identities and the uidentities tables